caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 #### Wrapper class

-We can create a case class to wrap the `DateTime`, and use it for `receivedDate` instead of `DateTime`
+We can create a case class to wrap the `DateTime`, and use it for `receivedDate`.

 ~~~
 case class Timestamp(t:DateTime)